 What are you listening to?

-There’s no way to cover the multitude of amazing podcasts out there like Mixergy, or Entrepreneurs on Fire in this given space.
+There’s no way to cover the multitude of amazing podcasts out there like Mixergy, GaryVee Audio Experience, or NPR in this given space.
 Please hit up the comments with what podcasts you’re listening to.
 We all have time that could be better spent opening our eyes to new ideas, and inspire us in our own work, lives, and careers.